elenamik/vacation-day-planner-backend/backend/left-off.md

 - add default events and configs for users
 - add endpoints to edit events and configs

-- protect endpoints with authentication
-- consider deployment??
+- > deployment

 - implement preliminary ui/basic styling
+- protect endpoints with authentication - once app is aware of user, make sure a req.user is defined
 - incorporate modals
 - add tests